 Because they’re being good to you.
 Oh yes, you beret-wearing despot genius, it might seem that the sheer brilliance of your vision should be enough for anybody to beg to work for you, but movies are a business, and you probably ain’t paying.
 Your cast and crew will hopefully get to use this film to further their own careers, but whether they do or don’t they’re helping yours, so at the very least they deserve respect, food, travel and expenses.
 The same applies to the post-production team – there are incredibly talented composers, colour graders, animators out there looking to further their careers and make some penny-pinching art alongside you if you treat them right.

 But how to find them?
-There’s loads of great sites out there already, I’d recommend Mandy (www.mandy.com) for crew, Casting Call Pro for cast.
-They tend to give back what they put in – so if you want talented people, you need to make sure your profile looks professional, that your job post is well worded, you need to be apologising for the fact that you can’t pay them what you should, and you need to offer travel expenses and food WITH THE INTENTION OF ACTUALLY PROVIDING THOSE THINGS YOU DIRTY RAT.
+There’s loads of great sites out there already, I’d recommend Mandy for crew and cast They tend to give back what they put in – so if you want talented people, you need to make sure your profile looks professional, that your job post is well worded, you need to be apologising for the fact that you can’t pay them what you should, and you need to offer travel expenses and food WITH THE INTENTION OF ACTUALLY PROVIDING THOSE THINGS YOU DIRTY RAT.

 Honestly, I am so fed up with helping on and hearing about sets where people aren’t fed properly, are told a wrap time that the producer/director has no intention of sticking to, are treated rudely, and are then still waiting for news about the finished film five years later.
 Every set you shoot will have at least 80% brilliant people who you’ll want to work with again in the future, so make sure they feel appreciated.
 If I’m lied to or talked down to in my day job I’ll down tools and walk – and I get paid for that shit!
 Which brings me neatly to-